All All News Products Insights AI DevOps and CI/CD Community

 Katalon logo

-Katalon have helped QA teams around the world quickly automate regression tests for web applications, API, and mobile apps.
+Katalon helps QA teams automate regression tests for web, API, and mobile apps.

-With a Katalon license, Automation Testers and QA teams can:
+With a Katalon license, QA and automation testers can:

-3. Execute regression tests locally, on-cloud, or remotely with Katalon's extensive list of environments in TestCloud.
+3. Execute regression tests locally, in the cloud, or remotely through TestCloud.

-5. Integrate Katalon into your CI/CD pipeline to do parallel testing.
+5. Integrate Katalon into the CI/CD pipeline for parallel testing.

 2. Selenium